huggingface/blog/evaluating-mmlu-leaderboard.md

 | tiiuae/falcon-7b                          |       0.278 |          0.35  |           0.254 |
 | togethercomputer/RedPajama-INCITE-7B-Base |       0.275 |          0.34  |           0.269 |

-We can see that for the same dataset, both absolute scores and model rankings (see the first figure) are quite sensitive to the evaluation method we decide to use.
+We can see that for the same dataset, both absolute scores and model rankings (see the first figure) are very sensitive to the evaluation method we decide to use.

+Let's say you trained yourself a perfect reproduction of the LLaMA 65B model and evaluated it with the harness (score 0.488, see above).
+You now comparing it to the published number (evaluated on the original MMLU implementation so with a score 0.637).
+With such a 30% difference in score you're probably thinking: "Oh gpsh, I have completly messed up my training 😱".
+But nothing could be further from the truth, these are just numbers which are not at all comparable even if they're both labelled as "MMLU score" (and evaluated on the very same MMLU dataset).

-Is there a "best way" to evaluate a model among all these?
-It's a difficult question.
-Models may far better one way or another as we see above.
-To keep some faireness, one may be tempted to select the way where the average score for all tested models is the highest so that we see as much capabilities of the models as possible.
-But we should note that, as we saw above, using the loglikelihood is helping the model in some way by restricting the
+Now, is there a "best way" to evaluate a model among all the ones we've seen?
+It's a tricky question.
+Different models may far differently when evaluated one way or another as we see above when the rankings change.
+To keep some fairness, one may be tempted to select an implementation where the average score for all tested models is the highest so that we "unlock" as much capabilities as possible from the models, in our case the loglikelihood option of the original implmentation.
+But as we saw above, using the loglikelihood is also giving some indications to the model in some way by restricting the scope of possible answers and thus is helping the less powerful models maybe too much.

+And you, reader, what do you think?
+This blog post is already long so it's time to open the discussion and invite your comment.
+Please come discuss this topic in the following discussion thread of the Open LLM Leaderboard: https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard/discussions/82

-# Conclusion
+## Conclusion

-A key lesson to takeaway is that evaluations are strongly tied to their implementations–down to minute details such as prompts and tokenization.
-This is why open, standardized, and reproducible benchmarks such as the EleutherAI Eval Harness or Stanford HELM are invaluable to the community.
+A key lesson to takeaway from our journey is that evaluations are strongly tied to their implementations–down to minute details such as prompts and tokenization.
+The mere indication of "MMLU results" give you little to no information about how you can compare these numbers to other you evaluated on another library.

+This is why open, standardized, and reproducible benchmarks such as the [EleutherAI Eval Harness](https://github.com/EleutherAI/lm-evaluation-harness/) or [Stanford HELM](https://github.com/stanford-crfm/helm/) are invaluable to the community.
 Without them, comparing results across models and papers would be impossible, stifling research on improving LLMs.

 **Post scriptum**: In the case of the Open LLM Leaderboard we’ve decided to stick to using community maintained evaluation libraries.
 Thankfully during the writing of this blog post, the amazing community around the EleutherAI Harness, and in particular [ollmer](https://github.com/EleutherAI/lm-evaluation-harness/issues/475) who has done an amazing work updating the evaluation of MMLU in the harness to make it similar to the original implementation and match these numbers.

-We are updating the leaderboard with the relevant numbers for MMLU, so expect to see scores coming from the Eleuther Harness v2 coming up in the next few weeks!
+We are currently updating the full leaderboard with the updated version of the [EleutherAI Eval Harness](https://github.com/EleutherAI/lm-evaluation-harness/), so expect to see scores coming from the Eleuther Harness v2 coming up in the next few weeks!
 (Running all the models again will take some time, stay tuned :hugs:)

-# Reproducibility:
+## Acknowledgements:
+We are very grateful to Xavier Martinet, Aurélien

+## Reproducibility hashes:
 - EleutherAI LM harness implementation commit e47e01b: https://github.com/EleutherAI/lm-evaluation-harness/tree/e47e01beea79cfe87421e2dac49e64d499c240b4
 - HELM implementation commit cab5d89: https://github.com/stanford-crfm/helm/tree/cab5d89fadbff86190f29ddfa497301958eaf2ec
 - Original MMLU implementation (with Hugging Face integration by the amazing [@olmer](https://huggingface.co/olmer)): https://github.com/hendrycks/test/pull/13